By Sam Wasson

 There are few pests more stressful at the moment than wasps.
 Everyone has come home to discover an unwelcome, yellow-stripped, stinger-clad guest perched on their wall or ceiling.
+Bees, hornets, and wasps can all sting, but hornets and wasps can be particularly aggressive.
 Fast, armed with a nasty sting and a disposition to match, wasps can be an unpleasant problem to handle.
 To make matters worse, the most effective tool for disposing of them, commercial wasp spray, can be harmful to pets, humans, and children.
 Wasp spray can also contaminate food and harm plants if it comes in contact with their leaves.
-Thankfully there are numerous homemade, DIY wasp sprays and repellents that you can utilize to help manage your wasp problem.
+Thankfully there are numerous homemade, DIY wasp sprays and repellents that you can utilize to help manage your wasp problem

 Before we get into the list, we should mention that dealing with wasps can be difficult and potentially dangerous.
 Wasps are hard to hit, even with commercial spray.
-Their stings pack quite a punch, hurting badly and possibly leading to redness, swelling, and itching.
+Caring for wasp stings requires immediate action as their stings pack quite a punch, hurting badly and possibly leading to redness, swelling, and itching.
 Symptoms can also include throat swelling and anaphylaxis for those with wasp and bee allergies.
 When dealing with wasps, wear protective clothing, including shirts with long sleeves and pants that extend to your shoes.
 Also, always spray for wasps at night, as they will be sluggish.

 Lemon extract is an effective wasp killer and pesticide.
 For the best results, combine 3 tablespoons of lemon extract and 1 cup of water.
 Add this solution to a plastic spray bottle for a quick, easy, and lethal insecticide.
 If you want to create an effective repellent, reduce the amount of lemon extract by half.
 If used with the full amount, spraying wasps should kill them, and spraying a nest should prevent them from returning.